 Be a restaurant watchdog, and you’ll do a better job of avoiding gluten when you go out.

 You might breeze through the store, checking off the items on your shopping list.
 But do you ever stop and read the labels and look at the list of ingredients?
 Foods you might think are safe to eat may actually contain gluten like ice cream, sauces and dressings, processed meats.
 Even licorice contains gluten.

-Every time you go shopping, take a few seconds to scan the list of ingredients and read the label to stick to your gluten-free goal.
+Every time you go shopping, take a few seconds to scan the list of ingredients and read the label to follow a gluten-free diet.